ni/nimi-python/docs/nifgen/functions.rst

     :param data:

-        Specifies the array of data to load into the waveform.
-The array must have at least as many elements as the value in **size**.
+        Array of data to load into the waveform.
+This may be an iterable of float, or for best performance a numpy.ndarray with dtype int16 or float64.